tringi/papers/cxx-destructive-move.md

 Design considerations for the syntax above:

 * it's a destructive move, thus destructor
-* destructors don't return now? so what? it's special :)
+* destructors don't return value now? so what? it's special :)

 Destructive assignment: